jrouquie/Morse1Sentence/readme.md

 for i from 1 to 26:
   go through all possible words for the ith letter
-    for each word, tentatively add it to the sentence, score the result pick one of those words at random, with a probability proprotionnal to the readability score
+    for each word, tentatively add it to the sentence, score the result pick one of those words at random, with a probability proportional to the readability score

 repeat many times and surface the most readable sentences
 ```